7/14/18 iClock for Mac is now available on the Mac App Store to test out free 14 days before subscribing.

 2. Remove GPS Location – removes the GPS location data attached to a photo.
 The GPS metadata is what allows putting photos on a map in many applications.
 It also means that if you share a photo then people could read that info to see where you were.
 This is sometimes a security concern.
 For example a photo you share online has GPS metadata that shows your in Europe yesterday, that means you are not at your house in Iowa today and so to a burglar this might be useful information.
 If this is a concern then setting this preference to on will remove all GPS data from all photos exported from iWatermark+

-3. Compression vs Quality setting – Higher number will export higher quality.
-Lower number exports smaller file size.
-The default number gives the best of both. iWatermark+ uses the same info for .jpg compression as Photoshop.
-If you decide to change this make sure to understand the tradeoffs involved by researching online.
+3. Compression vs Quality setting – Higher number will export higher quality and larger size.
+Lower number exports lower quality and smaller file size.
+The default number gives the best of both. iWatermark+ uses the same tools/api for .jpg compression as Photoshop and other apps.
+If you decide to change this make sure to understand jpg compression, quality vs size and the tradeoffs involved by researching online.

 4. Shrinkr – this our proprietary code for shrinking photos while maintaining highest quality visually.
 It works well but it is quite slow, maybe twice as slow.